 15.1 The Council can lend money to its own subsidiaries to support local public services and stimulate local economic growth.
-The Council provided a loan to LeisureSK Ltd in 2022/23 in the sum of £137k.

 15.2 The main risk when making service investment loans is that the borrower will be unable to repay the principal lent and/or the interest due.
 In order to limit this risk and ensure that total exposure remains proportionate to the size of the Council, each application will be assessed alongside a robust business case and quarterly financial performance reports will be required to be provided.